Grand European Travel Logo

 See the Sights of Warsaw

 Connect with the youthful energy of Warsaw, a city that has triumphed over the tragedy of war and the shackles of communism.
 This morning, we join a Local Specialist visiting the Old Town, which the Nazis destroyed to retaliate against the Warsaw Uprising.
-You'll also see the site of the Warsaw Ghetto, immortalised in the Roman Polanski film – 'The Pianist'.
+You'll also see the site of the Warsaw Ghetto, immortalized in the Roman Polanski film – 'The Pianist'.
 Spend the rest of the day exploring the sights on your own, or celebrate the talents of Chopin during a private recital of Chopin's works.

 Street in Old Town in Warsaw, Poland